Courtney Campbell (Hollyoaks): Pregnancy and Granny

 When Liam's brother, Jesse Donovan (Luke Jerdy), finds out about Courtney's pregnancy, he supports Courtney and they later agree to co-parent the baby together.
-However, Liam and Jesse's father, Glenn Donovan (Neil Roberts/Bob Cryer) believes that Jesse is focussing too much on Courtney and so pays Lisa Loveday (Rachel Adedeji) to make a move on him, which makes Courtney jealous.
-Courtney and Jesse develop feelings feelings for each other but are not honest about it.
+However, Liam and Jesse's father, Glenn Donovan (Neil Roberts/Bob Cryer) believes that Jesse is focussing too much on Courtney and so pays Lisa Loveday (Rachel Adedeji) to flirt with him, which makes Courtney jealous.
+Courtney and Jesse develop feelings for each other but are not honest about it.
 The following month, Courtney's grandmother returns and rushes Courtney to the hospital as a precaution after experiencing high blood pressure.
 Jesse arrives late and Courtney tells him that their arrangement needs to end, which leaves him heartbroken.
 Unbeknownst to Courtney, her grandmother has been summoned by Glenn, who wants to save Jesse from the "burden" of looking after Courtney in her pregnancy.
 Digital Spy teased that Courtney's decision to give her grandmother a second would lead to her grandmother "controlling her every move".
 Courtney ends up being "at the mercy of" her controlling grandmother when she lies that Courtney has pre-eclampsia and orders her to take bed-rest.
 She then takes away her wheelchair so that she cannot contact anyone or move around.
 Meanwhile, concerned on by Granny's controlling nature and Jesse's heartbreak, Tegan tries to play matchmaker and tells Jesse that Courtney wants to be more than friends with him.